AlGepe/OmniSnippets_JS/docs/omni/onResult/addTextInfo.rst

 .. _addtxtinfo:

-Add text to the calculator
+Add text in the calculator
 --------------------------

 With this function you can add text to your calculator in between variables.